GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

     }'
     ```

-On a successful deployment, you can see the following JSON payload with the classification of the document along with the confidence level.
+A successful deployment displays the following JSON payload that lists the classification of the document along with the confidence level.

 ```json
 {